nardoguy14/data_ingestion_with_data_modeling/README.md

 docker-compose, docker containers, fastAPI, RabbitMQ, and a Postgres Database for the ingestion part.
-The materlization of the data models is then performed upon ingested csv or excel files that are not loaded into a Postgres database by means of using dbt to generate both views and tables.
-This example further provides a viewpoint
+The materlization of the data models is then performed upon ingested csv or excel files that are now loaded into a Postgres database by means of using dbt to generate both views and tables.
+This example further provides a viewpoint to see these models at http://localhost:8080

 # Project Structure